-14. The principal difference will be the ability of the site to receive waste for composting from the Wiltshire Council waste collection service in harmony with the times at which those collections are undertaken.
+14. The principal difference will be the ability of the site to receive waste for landfill and composting from the Wiltshire Council waste collection services in harmony with the times at which those collections are undertaken.
 This change would therefore see operations carried out on an additional maximum of five Bank Holidays each year and eight Saturday afternoons each year.